 Kruunuvuorenranta will be a cosy residential area as well as an attractive recreational area for all Helsinki inhabitants.
 The coast, varied nature and fascinating history will provide residents with fantastic surroundings for leisure pursuits.

-Most of Kruunuvuorenranta’s 143 ha land area will be left as parks, forests, nature reserves, undeveloped shoreline or some other recreational space.
+A big part of Kruunuvuorenranta’s 143 ha land area will be left as parks, forests, nature reserves, undeveloped shoreline or some other recreational space.
 The compact, urban residential areas will be built with respect for the environment and the history of the area.

 The varied nature and the shores of Kruunuvuorenranta offer great opportunities for leisure time activities.